Medical Alert Systems: What Works, What Doesn’t, and Who Needs One?

 When is it time to move into assisted living?

-It may be time to consider moving into assisted living when your older family member is experiencing difficulties living independently.
+It may be time to consider moving into assisted living when you are experiencing difficulties living independently.
 This may involve increased falling incidents, memory issues, missed medication doses, feelings of loneliness and isolation, or difficulty with activities of daily living

-Assisted living balances your loved one’s independence with a tailored amount of hands-on help with day-to-day activities, access to healthcare, and a built-in community of new friends and social opportunities.
+Assisted living balances your independence with a tailored amount of hands-on help with day-to-day activities, access to healthcare, and a built-in community of new friends and social opportunities.

 How safe is a senior living apartment?

-Because they’re designed with safety as a top priority, senior living apartments offer a wealth of features to maintain your older family member’s well-being.
-From emergency call systems to grab bars in the bathroom, non-slip flooring, and wheelchair-accessible doorways, each apartment provides a secure environment.
+Because they’re designed with safety as a top priority, senior living apartments offer a wealth of features to maintain your well-being.
+From emergency call systems to grab bars in the bathroom, nonslip flooring, and wheelchair-accessible doorways, each apartment provides a secure environment.
 In addition, many communities have team members on-site 24/7, provide regular wellness checks, and have established emergency protocols.

-Although no environment is entirely accident-free, a senior living community is typically safer than a traditional home setting for older adults with health concerns and mobility challenges.
+Although no environment is entirely accident-free, a senior living community is typically safer than a traditional home setting if you have health concerns and mobility challenges.

 Do Cedarhurst communities use medical alert systems?